wikimedia/wikipediapreview-wordpress/readme.txt

 The plug-in is entirely free to download and use, in line with the Wikimedia Foundation’s mission to provide free knowledge for everyone.

-Learn more about Wikipedia Preview in [this short video](https://youtu.be/_m6YzR0j8Fs).

 https://youtu.be/_m6YzR0j8Fs

 **Benefits**